[AUDIO VERSION: I also recorded an audio version of this blog post. Click below to listen. Let me know if this is something you find helpful!]

 - Desktop Sidebar: $.15

 Note that CPM doubled for the sidebar, tripled for desktop News Feed, and nearly doubled for mobile.
 There are many explanations for this, and we shouldn’t apply a global rule.

 I considered not reporting dollar figures at all since the ratio is actually most important.
 If I begin focusing on a smaller audience — or raise my budget for the same audience — oCPM prices are bound to increase.
 So I encourage you to focus more on the ratios.

 It now costs me 45 times more to reach users in the desktop News Feed and 50 times more to reach users on mobile than the sidebar.
 In other words, the ratio remained steady for mobile News Feed vs. sidebar, but price of desktop News Feed has increased.

 My Theory: Fewer users are accessing Facebook via desktop than ever before.
 Meanwhile, advertisers continue to favor this real estate.
 As a result of increased competition, prices are increasing for the desktop News Feed.

 It’s costing me quite a bit more to reach users now than it was at the end of 2013.
 So how is this impacting my Cost Per Page Like?

 As you can see in the chart above, the cost of Page Likes has remained steady or even dropped on mobile; desktop News Feed is constantly evolving; and the sidebar is at an unacceptably high rate.

-Here’s a breakdown of the average Cost Per Page Like by month from August through December of 2013:
+Here’s a Breakdown is a way to get insights into your ad performance related to time, delivery, action, or dynamic creative element. of the average Cost Per Page Like by month from August through December of 2013: